-> - The percentage of first-time, full-time Fall-entry baccalaureate students who return for the Sophomore year is slightly below ACT and IPEDS benchmarks and ranged from 84% (2005) to 70% (2015).
+- The percentage of first-time, full-time Fall-entry baccalaureate students who return for the Sophomore year is comparable to the ACT and IPEDS benchmarks which have ranged from 84% (2005) to 70% (2016).

-> - For the most recent baccalaureate graduates (2017), 95% were employed within three months of graduation (or pursuing graduate studies, not currently seeking work due to relocation, etc.).
+- For the most recent baccalaureate graduates (2017), 95% were employed within three months of graduation (or pursuing graduate studies, not currently seeking work due to relocation, etc.).
 For those graduating with masters degrees, 97% were employed (or pursuing graduate studies, or not currently seeking work).

 - Of those baccalaureate graduates, 71% found work related to their major course of study and 90% reported satisfaction with their current job.
 90% of master level graduates found work related to their course of study, and 92% reported satisfaction with their current job.
 (You can see placement result information from the Career Services Office for more detail on job success of graduates).

 - In the biannual Employer's Survey, when employers were asked to rate

 - Business Administration majors received a 4.50 on a 5-point scale.

 - Accounting majors received a 5.0 on a 5-point scale.